rapidsai/deployment/source/cloud/aws/sagemaker.md

 # SageMaker

-RAPIDS can be used in a few ways with [AWS SageMaker](https://aws.amazon.com/sagemaker/).
+NVIDIA CUDA-X libraries for data science can be used in a few ways with [AWS SageMaker](https://aws.amazon.com/sagemaker/).

 ## SageMaker AI Notebooks